ChinaGodMan/UserScripts/docs/README_en.md

                     <mark>detailed</mark>
                 </a>
             </td>
-            <td>GitHub File List Beautifier is a user script，used to enhance GitHub Display effect of files in warehouse。It can add colors to files and folders，and replace the file type icons with small images，Makes the code base easier to browse and manage。</td>
+            <td>GitHub File List Beautifier is a user script，used to enhance GitHub Display effect of files in warehouse。It can add color to files and folders，and replace the file type icons with small images，Makes the code base easier to browse and manage。</td>
             <td>
                 <a href="https://raw.githubusercontent.com/ChinaGodMan/UserScripts/main/github-file-list-beautifier-plus.user.js">
                     <img src="https://img.shields.io/github/size/ChinaGodMan/UserScripts/github-file-list-beautifier-plus.user.js?style=social" alt="size">